LevelsFR/cobblemon-realms-wiki/multiplayer-servers.md

 # 🌐 Multiplayer Servers

-## 🚀 Play with Other Trainers

 {% hint style="info" %}
 <p align="center">
-Cobblemon Realms can be played both in singleplayer and multiplayer.
-Whether you want to join an existing community or create your own adventure with friends, several options are available.
+<strong>Cobblemon Realms</strong> can be played both solo and in multiplayer.
+Join an existing community or create your own server to experience the adventure with your friends! 🧑‍🤝‍🧑
 </p>
 {% endhint %}